scalameta/scalameta/semanticdb/semanticdb/specification.md

 * Supported properties for constructor symbols are:
   * `PRIMARY`: set for primary constructors.
-* Constructors don't have type parameters and return types, but we still represent their signatures with `MethodType`.
+* Constructors don't have type parameters and return types, but we still represent their signatures with `MethodSignature`.
 In these signatures, type parameters are equal to `List()` and the return type is `None`.
 * Primary constructor parameters with `val` and `var` modifiers give rise to multiple different symbols as described above.